jessonfoo/p001/week_2/7_technical_blog.md

 HINT: Intend your blog for a non-technical audience.
 Imagine explaining to a non-technical friend, for instance.

+## Link to your blog on the index of your site and sync your changes.
-## Share your blog on the google+ community under "Blog Posts"!
+Share your blog on the google+ community under "Blog Posts!"
 Read others and see if you agree or disagree.
 Start a discussion on this topic.